Bulk Upload WooCommerce Product Photos from Your Phone

 Speed up Step 5: Bulk upload product photos to WordPress from your phone.

 SnapPress lets you select up to 20 product photos and push them to your WooCommerce Media Library in seconds.
-QR code setup, multi-site support, no subscription.
+QR code setup, multi-site support, free tier available — see the v2 freemium launch notes.